Canada Day, the Sun Peaks way

 This will be Shred Kelly's fourth time playing the Peaks.
 It's a place where the band, and anyone who joins them, gets to enjoy the recreation factor.

 "It's always a good time dancing, under the sun, and the vibe up at the Peaks is the perfect place to be.
-The concerts themselves you can pair with a hike or a bike as it's a full mountain of options," suggests McBride.
+The concerts themselves you can pair with a hike or a bike as it's a full mountain of options," says McBride.

 Shred Kelly plays the Sun Peaks stage June 30 and Toque hits July 1, both outdoor shows that are open to any festival seeker, their friends and/or family.